pmalhaire/bison/README.md

 implementing bson spec v1.1 see http://bsonspec.org/spec.html

+## Note

-the code is still at early stage but the 22 types are implement some accessors may have to be updated some dump may need cleanup
+The code is still at early stage but the 22 types are implemented.

+Some accessors may need update.
+Some types do not have a proper dump function BsonID for example.

+## platforms

+Tested under linux (Ubuntu 17.04) and osx(10.13)

 ## build